-PARENT AND STUDENT SIGNATURE PAGE FOR STUDENT HANDBOOK AND INTERNET USE
+PARENT & STUDENT SIGNATURE PAGE FOR STUDENT HANDBOOK & INTERNET USE

 This handbook contains a variety of information that is important to both students and their parents/guardians.
 Please read it in its entirety and complete the bottom portion of this page.
 Students who do not have this page completed and signed by a parent/guardian will not be permitted to use the BASD network or the internet at school.
-Please return the signed page to school by September 1, 2018.
+Please return the signed page to school by September 1, 2023.

 PLEASE PRINT:

 Student Name:

 Homeroom Teacher: Grade:

-HANDBOOK AGRE EMENT
+HANDBOOK AGREEN MENT

-Both I/we and my/our child have read this handbook We have contacted the administration to seek clarifully understand.
+Both I/we and my/our child have read this handbook have contacted the administration to seek clarification understand.

 Student Signature:

 Parent Signature:

 Date:

-BASD NETWORK/INTERNET USE AGREEMENT
+NETWORK/INTERNET USE AGREEMENT

-I have read the "Simplified Terms and Conditions" in network/internet.
-Please note, students will need ac use the computers for simple operations such as wor cess to the BASD network in order to
+I have read the "Simplified Terms and Conditions" for network/internet.
+Please note, students will need acces use the computers for simple operations such as word ess to the BASD network in order to

 PLEASE CHECK ONE STATEMENT:

-I give permission for my child to access the ne BASD network and internet.
+I give permission for my child to access the BASD network and internet.

-I do not give permission for my child to a internet. ccess the BASD network and
+I do not give permission for my child to acce ess the BASD network and internet.

 Parent Signature:

-Date:
+Date